 Slime Theme by smlombardi

 With so many good options available for a dark theme in Visual Studio Code, it is hard to pick just one as favorite.
-Currently, I am using ‘Slime’ theme for my VS Code which has a soothing and subtle color palette.
+Currently, I am using ‘Dracula’ theme for my VS Code which has a soft version for soothing and subtle color palette.
+Which other dark themes for VSCode are your favorite?